 What to Expect in Worship

 There are places where we bow to show reverence for Christ, and places where we kneel to humble ourselves before God.
 There are times we cross ourselves as a way of using our entire bodies to worship and remember Christ’s sacrifice.
 We read ancient creeds and prayers together aloud to affirm our faith.
-The best way to learn this is to sit toward the back so you can watch people in front of you and follow along.
 You will notice that no two people do the same thing, so there is no “wrong” way!

 Trust us, many people find this a bit intimidating at first, but later fall in love with the reverence of our ancient worship.